Swavy89/portfolio/README.md

-# Backend service for aggregation of multiple centralized echanges
+# Backend service for aggregation of multiple centralized exchanges

 ## Steps: